 Bukit Lawang jungle trekking with a guide in Indonesia is one of the best places to see the Sumatran Orangutan in the wild, and it’s pretty easy to do on a budget!

 The small village of Bukit Lawang sits on the edge of the Gunung Leuser National Park, a big rainforest where you can see all kinds of animals, including tigers, rare birds & lizards, orangutans, and other monkeys.

 Trekking packages are generally ethical and you’re almost guaranteed to see Sumatran Orangutans and other wildlife.
 We saw more than 20 orangutans and a bunch of rare animals in just a couple days of trekking!

 This Bukit Lawang blog and guide will explain how to get there, what to do, where to stay, trekking prices, and everything else you need to know before you go!

 How To Get To Bukit Lawang

 Bukit Lawang is located in North Sumatra, Indonesia, and it’s relatively easy to get there.

-Bukit Lawang is a 3 hour drive from Medan city, although in heavy traffic it can take an extra hour or two.
+Bukit Lawang is a 3 hour drive from Medan city, although in heavy traffic it can take an extra hour or more.
 Your hotel in Lawang can arrange a driver to pick you up at the airport in Medan, or you can book a high-rated private driver to Bukit Lawang here.

 A normal price for a transfer from Medan to Bukit Lawang (or vice versa) with a private driver is about 600k Rupiah ($42 USD), but may cost a little extra in heavy traffic.

 Bukit Lawang Jungle Trekking